SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/extract.md

 ## Mixing rasters and vectors

 The `extract` function allows subsetting and aggregation of raster values based on a vector spatial object.
-When extracting by point locations (i.e. a *SpatialPoints* object), the result is a vector of values corresponding to each point.

 ~~~r